Vavassor/Responsive-Portfolio/README.md

 # Responsive-Portfolio

-Portfolio page demo made from scratch
+This is a portfolio page demo made from scratch.
+It was made for the University of Richmond coding bootcamp.